Basel cracks down on capital-protection ploy at banks

 It is the latest move by regulators to restore credibility to capital figures published by banks and to reassure investors that no hidden dangers lurk on or off balance sheets.

-Under the proposals, banks would have to calculate “in an appropriately conservative manner” the current value of premiums paid on insurance that has not yet been recognised in earnings.
+Under the proposals, banks would have to calculate “in an appropriately conservative manner” the current value of premiums paid on insurance that has not yet been recognized in earnings.

 This figure would have to assigned a risk weighting of 1,250 percent to effectively cancel out any capital relief.

-The aim is to prod banks into recognising the cost of insurance upfront rather than later.
+The aim is to prod banks into recognizing the cost of insurance upfront rather than later.

 The consultation considers some exemptions from the charge, which supervisory bodies would grant at their own discretion.

-Basel will continue to monitor capital relief trades and would consider imposing a “globally harmonised minimum capital requirement if necessary”.
+Basel will continue to monitor capital relief trades and would consider imposing a “globally harmonized minimum capital requirement if necessary”.

 The U.S. Federal Reserve and Britain’s Financial Services Authority (FSA) have also questioned the use of insurance in this way.